b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 > better feel of the general ideas.

 In the end we got similar numbers, reasoning, and conclusions to the ones based on `abs` function.
-Both the methods rely on similar reasoning, but we cannot expect to get the same results due to slightly different methodology.
+Both the methods rely on a similar intuition, but we cannot expect to get the same results due to the slightly different methodology.
 For instance given the diffs: `[-2, 3]` we get:

 - for squaring: $(-2^2 + 3^2)/2 = (4+9)/2 = 13/2 = 6.5$ and $\sqrt{6.5} = 2.55$